Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

 #]add EzXML ZipFile JSON Base64

-It is enough to perform this installation once, but sometimes you can restart for the sake of updating library versions.
+It is enough to perform this installation once, but sometimes you can restart it to update library versions.

 The Live Code file format uses Open Packaging Conventions technology, which is an extension of the zip file format.
-The code and formatted content is stored in an XML document that is different from a document using the Office Open XML format.
-To work with the contents of these files, simply change the file extension to *.zip
+The code and formatted content are stored in an XML document that differs from the document using the Office Open XML format.
+To work with the contents of these files, it is enough to change the file extension to *.zip, and then unzip it through the context menu of the Engee file browser.

-after unpacking.
+Let's examine the contents of the file *.mlx after unpacking.
 We will need the following files from the archive:

-- catalogue of additional materials included in the document (formulas, illustrations)
+document.xml, where all the text information of the document is storeddocument.xml.rels– catalog of additional materials included in the document (formulas, illustrations)

-Loading and processing MLX files¶
+Uploading and processing MLX files

-- getting the list of files
+- getting a list of files

 - getting a list of cells from an XML file,

-And one auxiliary function for working with illustrations embedded in the file:
+And one auxiliary function for working with illustrations embedded in the file.:

 function get_list_of_files( base_folder )